ingo/ingo.github.io/_recipes/fire_roasted_duck_pheasant_with_red_currant_jelly.md

 title: Fire-Roasted Duck & Pheasant with Red Currant Jelly
 ---

-The spin, the way the fat drips down, all combines to make a wonderfully burnished bird.
 Fred Morin and Dave McMillan of Joe Beef in Montreal cook a mix of birds over flames and embers, using hooks and chains to suspend and rotate them (different-size birds will cook at different speeds).
-“The spin, the way the fat drips down, all combines to make a wonderfully burnished bird,” says McMillan.
 Ambitious home cooks can hang birds using twine or wire over a backyard fire, or simply roast birds on a rack set in a roasting pan in the (indoor) oven.

 ### Ingredients